benrudolphWSP/acrp-03-50a-uam/src/classifications/airport-rural.md

         expertise available within the agency or accessible through outsourcing to undertake the UAM initiatives.
       guidebooksection:
         - 'Ch.
-6.4: Policymaking Efforts on AAM Planning'
+6.4: Policymaking Efforts on UAM Planning'
     - question: >
         Have there been any discussions with housing authorities to determine if there is available housing in the community to support new workforce